Liverpool Walton

 We try our best to ensure that students coming to Liverpool Walton get a lift to church and back.
 However, here are some travel details in case this isn't possible.

 Liverpool has a very extensive and reliable pubic transport network which covers the whole of Merseyside.
-There are buses, trains, trams and ferries to get you from A to B, under one company called Merseytravel.
+There are buses, trains, trams and ferries to get you from A to B, all run by one company called Merseytravel.

 From the Suburbs - Many student choose to live in a house after their first year in university.
 There are nearly 40 suburbs in Liverpool so it would be impossible to list the directions from all of these.
-However, we do know that the suburbs of Kensington (near the city centre) & Wavertree, Old Swan and Tuebrook (all in South Liverpool) are most popular for student housing.
+However, we do know that the suburbs of Kensington, Old Swan, Tuebrook, Vauxhall and Wavertree are most popular for student housing.
 If coming from Wavertree, get the 60 bus on Smithdown Road from the bus stops at either Arundel Avenue, Gresford Avenue or Hawarden Avenue towards Bootle New Strand.
 Alternatively, if Picton Road is closer to your house, get the 60 bus from Rathbone Road.
 This bus continue through the rest of Wavertree, and through Old Swan, Tuebrook, West Derby and Clubmoor.
 After about 25 minutes, get off when you reach Queens Drive, Delf Lane bus stop.
 Then walk onto Rice Lane towards Cavendish Drive (Sainsbury's is on the right hand side) where we are situated behind the store.

 Visit the Merseytravel Website for more information.